 Bonus points for Drey working so hard to be a good dad, his real apology to his former best friend, Lucas being all sweet while he’s teaching kids Legendary Pairs, and the nerdiness of card game tournaments.

-Diversity note: Casey Cameron is nonbinary, using she/her or they/them pronouns.
+Diversity note: Cameron is nonbinary, using she/her or they/them pronouns.

-Super cute, warm novella about two Jewish women, Clara Ziegler and Danielle Solomon, that begins when Clara is inspired to small-batch dye yarn for a knitting club based on Danielle’s paintings.
+Super cute, warm novella about two queer Jewish women, Clara Ziegler (bi) and Danielle Solomon (lesbian), that begins when Clara is inspired to small-batch dye yarn for a knitting club based on Danielle’s paintings.
 It turns out that both are fans of a show called Captain Werewolf, so a large part of their initial flirting is exchanging links to good fanfic and Danielle creating fan art for Clara.

 This book is a breath of fresh air.
 It’s the falling-in-love story of Ruth, a webcomic creator who is a fat, black, autistic woman, and her white neighbor Evan, who is ex-military, now a blacksmith, and an all-around nice guy.
 Really legitimately nice, like “make a casserole for your friend whose mom is sick” nice.
 Evan’s smitten with Ruth almost from the first time they meet, finding her gorgeous, funny, and intriguing.
 He makes her a shepherd’s pie, she lends him comic books.
 However, the small British town they live in has a hate-on for Ruth that newcomer Evan doesn’t understand, and her past quickly gets tangled up in their present.